 How many unique first authors are there on ChemRxiv?

 How many first authors have historically contributed to ChemRxiv at each month?
 We can take the first date of authorship for each author then count at each month how many unique first time authors there are.
 Then, we can use a cumulative sum to show how many authors have contributed to ChemRxiv at any point in time.

 How many authors are prolific on ChemRxiv?

-If we aggregate that data, we can ask how man authors have submitted lots of articles:
+If we aggregate the data, we can ask how many authors have submitted lots of articles:

 If you’re interested to regenerate these charts yourself, you’re welcome to do so with the following code:

 git clone https://github.com/cthoyt/chemrxiv-summarize cd chemrxiv-summarize python 01_download.py python 02_process.py python 03_visualize.py